 The Malaysian island of Langkawi is known for it’s beautiful beaches, but it is also home to a diverse array of nature and wildlife.
-As part of my latest blogger press trip to Malaysia, we were invited to experience the full extent of this on a boat tour of the island’s fascinating mangrove river ways that lead out to sea.
+As part of my latest blogger press trip to Malaysia, we were invited to experience the full extent of this on a boat tour of the Langkawi Mangroves and the river ways that lead out to sea.

 I love being on water and always find that boats are a really authentic and exciting way to explore a new place.
 After a 40-minute transfer from The Danna Hotel, we arrived at a busy pier on the side of the river.
 The jetty was buzzing with predominantly Asian tourists, mostly in big groups embracing the selfie stick!
 It was immediately clear that the mangrove boat tours are a popular natural attraction in Langkawi, and for good reason too.